pimcore/admin-ui-classic-bundle/README.md

-# Pimcore Admin Classic Bundle
+# Pimcore Admin Classic Bundlefff

 The Admin Classic Bundle provides a Backend UI for Pimcore.
 It is based on the [ExtJS](https://www.sencha.com/products/extjs/) framework.